sirpauley/neoPixelBT/README.md

 ## few intresting facts (Things I learned)
 * for 1 I created a dynamic menu.
 Built according to a JSON object
 * I discovered it is possible to use Bootstrap inside Cordova framework, It helps with screen designs
-* When you reopen the App it tries to connect to device previous know device
+* When you reopen the App it tries to connect to previous know device

 # Features
 * Connect to Low Energy Bluetooth like ESP32